Raynos/ncore/README.md

 # nCore [![Build Status][1]][2]

 A Core library for your node application infrastructure.
+Handles initialization, bootstrapping and dependency injection for you.

 ## Status: Rewrite in progress